marcopompili/django-instagram/README.md

 Filters
 -------

-As you may have noticed some filters can be used for sizing the pictures, here is the list of the usable fitlers:
+As you may have noticed some filters can be used for sizing the pictures.
+Make sure you have `sorl.thumbnail` in the INSTALLED_APPS to use these.

+Here is the list of the usable fitlers:

 For standard size: